IBM/Hybrid-Cloud-Applications-and-Services/README.md

     acl allow :9448
     ```

-	Now your Gateway is able to access the APIs in your docker container.
+	Now your Gateway is able to access the your API Discovery Server.

 5. Now let's create the destination for our gateway.
 First, select **On-Premises** at Guided Setup and click next.